-The Company's broad lineup offers approximately 40 items.
-Specific examples include a musical keyboard for a monthly fee of 500 yen, a stereo component system for a monthly fee of 1,500 yen, a printer for a minimum monthly fee of 750 yen, and a wireless speaker for a monthly fee of 750 yen.
+keyboard for a monthly fee of 500 yen, a stereo component system for a monthly fee of 1,500 yen, a printer for a minimum monthly fee of 750 yen, and a wireless speaker for a monthly fee of 750 yen.
 The Company will offer more products in the future.

 The advent of the IoT era will cause various digital devices to spread into homes.
 Services that support these devices are naturally in the scope of consideration.
-5G network services will start in 2020.
+5G network services started in 2020.
 A service launch always provides the Company with new business opportunities because it changes and increases digital life needs.